JonasLeetTheWay/SmartTrolley__KIT-IoT4.0-Project/README.md

 Main Communicator consists of just one module implemented in `main.py`.

-First, a connection to MQTT is established.
-When messages are received, they are sorted by sender.
-Then Dict.update() is used to save the latest messages from ESP, Odoo or object recognition.
+First, a connection to MQTT broker is established.
+When messages are received, they are sorted by sender sent times.
+Then Dict.update() is used to save the latest messages from ESP, Odoo or AR Glasses.

 Then the main routine is started.
 This always checks whether new messages have arrived.
 If so, the workflow is progressed further, otherwise it waits.